dipander91/k8s-terraform/Readme.md

 ![alt text](https://github.com/dipander91/k8s-terraform/blob/master/Architecture/Architecture-Codepipeline.png?raw=true)

-Terraform is used to create the pipeline, its stages and other required components like IAM roles/policies.
+For this guide, Terraform is used to create the pipeline, its stages and other required components like IAM roles/policies.
 The code for the pipeline terraform module is present at this location: https://github.com/dipander91/k8s-terraform/tree/master/terraform-provision/pipeline

 The main components for this pipeline to do the building of docker images and then pushing to AWS ECR and then deploying to helm is taken care with the help of AWS codebuild.
 For codebuild to work, we need to have buildspec file present at the root of our code repository.
 So you can find two buildspec files present at the root location of this repository, one for docker build and push (buildspec-docker.yml) and second for deployment to EKS(buildspec-deploy.yml)